01 of 10

 04 of 10

 Confession: the meal you see pictured here was a splurge in Las Vegas.
 It's not exactly health food, and it wasn't inexpensive.
 It was so showy that the people sitting next to us asked if they could take a picture of the onion ring tower!

-It was one of only four restaurant meals bought during the week-long RV test drive, and two of those came at the trip's beginning (prior to visiting the grocery store) and end (when the RV had been cleaned for its return).
+It was one of only four restaurant meals bought during the week-long RV test drive.
+Two of those came at the beginning (prior to visiting the grocery store) and at the end (when the RV had been cleaned for its return).
 Those two other meals totaled about $90.

 For roughly the same amount of money, we bought groceries during the first day of the trip that supplied three meals a day for most of the week.
 Nothing fancy: eggs, bread, sandwich meat, packaged salads, peanut butter and lots of bottled water.
 There were also a few microwavable items that made for easy preparation and clean-up.

 There were only two of us.
 Cost savings can really add up with additional passengers.Continue to 5 of 10 below.